AlfioEmanueleFresta/practical-xss/conclusion.rst

 many users very quickly, significantly more than what was possible with worms that replicated via email in the 90s.

-For these reason it is more important than ever that those who are responsible for designing and implementing web applications have a thorough understanding of security risks and good practices.
+For these reasons it is more important than ever that those who are responsible for designing and implementing web applications have a thorough understanding of security risks and good practices.